-For parents of incoming freshman, you have probably started to hear whispers about sorority rush.
-The way rush is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on fraternities).
+For parents of incoming freshmen, you have probably started to hear whispers about sorority recruitment.
+The way recruitment is handled for sororities is somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on fraternities).
 Either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So buckle up; the ride can get a bit bumpy.
-2018 Rush is from August 18th through the 26th.
-August 18th is a mandatory day-long orientation.
+2020 rush is from August 15th through the 23rd.
+August 15th is a mandatory day-long orientation.

-My first child to go to FSU is a girl so I got to experience the sorority rush thing as part of my initiation to having my first child leave home.
-I was inducted via a somewhat nerve-wracking letter from the President of the University forewarning parents about the upcoming rush week events.
-This is not to say that we, as parents, were being warned about any chance of hazing, but rather we were told to prepare for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.
+My first child to go to FSU is a girl so I got to experience the sorority recruitment thing as part of my initiation to having my first child leave home.
+I was inducted via a somewhat nerve-wracking letter from the President of the University forewarning parents about the upcoming recruitment week events.
+This is not to say that we, as parents, weren’t being warned about any chance of hazing, but rather we were told to prepare for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.

 In preparation for the experience, first know that girls are kept extremely busy, particularly at the beginning so do not expect to hear much from them until the evenings.
 While they can use their phones between houses, there isn’t much time.
-While in houses, they are given clear bags for their things that rush counselor will hold during interviews.
+While in houses, they are given clear bags for their things that rush counselors will hold during interviews.
 Rumor has it that an occasional YouTube video may pop up throughout the week showing the girls literally “rushing” from house to house – generally clad in ridiculously high heels and sundress and trying desperately not to allow their make-up to run despite the sauna-like temperatures (got to love Tally in August).
 In this regard, your daughter will get a shopping list before the rush to be sure she is appropriately attired for the rush as well.
 Include a battery-operated fan and Band-Aids on the list and start saving now.
 For some suggestions on what to wear, our sorority interns put together some suggestions on what to wear and some great shops to buy outfits.

 I have to say, I learned this from my daughter who started rush envisioning she would join the sorority most like everything and everyone she already knew from home.
 Instead, she made a bold decision to seek out the house that had girls she didn’t know at all.
 The house was beautiful, the girls’ outlook seemed positive and it appeared like something different.
 Metaphorically, I suppose, one might say, it opened doors to the world outside the one she grew up in and she didn’t have to leave the state (just go to its other end).
 She has since graduated and her sorority was one of the greatest experiences she had in college.
 It has also, and this is one of the advantages of joining a sorority or fraternity, provided her with excellent networking and connections in the world beyond college, in another city.